sweatran/typora-onedark-theme/README.md

 ![image-20200330214331117](/images/image-20200330214331117.png)

-> Notes：
->
+## Notes

-> * Only fully tested on Windows.
-Support Windows "Unibody" style.
+* Only tested on Windows, Typora version 0.9.86(beta).
+* Support Windows "Unibody" style.
->
-> * The theme should work on MacOS / Linux.
+* The theme should work on MacOS / Linux.
 Howerver, some effect may display improperly (e.g. checkbox).

+> If you have any advice or feedback, please create a new issue or contact me via email: sweatran@gmail.com